voronianski/soundcloud-audio.js/README.md

 #### `resolve('url', callback)`

-If you don't have SoundCloud `stream_url` (e.g. `https://api.soundcloud.com/tracks/185533328/stream`) or you need track's metadata to show then this method is for you.
+If you don't have SoundCloud `stream_url` (e.g. `https://api.soundcloud.com/tracks/185533328/stream`) or you need track's metadata then this method is for you.
 Pass original track's or playlist's url as a first argument.
 Once data will be resolved without errors callback function will receive it as plain object as a second argument.

 This method rely on a small [jsonp](https://www.npmjs.com/package/jsonp) solution in order to make API requests.